Introduction to MySQL Interview Questions and Answers

 Find below different types of a table in MySQL.

-- InoDB: This type of table is mainly used to enhance and support transactions using COMMIT and ROLLBACK commands.
+- InoDB: This table type mainly enhances and supports transactions using COMMIT and ROLLBACK commands.

-- HEAP: This type of table is mainly used to process data access in a more faster than the normal speed.
+- HEAP: This type of table is primarily used to process data access faster than the normal speed.
 But on the downside of it, all data will be lost in case of table deletion.

-- BDB: This type of table is also used for transaction support implemented using the COMMIT command but its processing speed is much slower than that of InoDB.
+- BDB: This type of table also serves transaction support implemented using the COMMIT command, but its processing speed is much slower than that of InnoDB.

 Answer: